 Label The name of the track; this field can be changed by double-clicking.
 Size The number of bytes used by the data inside the track.
-The maximum size is indicated at the top of this column.
-This maximum depends on the 'number of tracks' selected in the Settings page.
 Duration The length of the track displayed in hours:minutes:seconds.milliseconds.
 FPS The sample rate of the track displayed in Frames Per Second (FPS).
 The sample rate has been chosen during the recording process and cannot be altered afterwards.

-7.3 Console
+8.3 Console

-The Console page (see figure 7.2) allows to edit a track directly through the web-interface, however, a track does need to be a static scene; it should only contain a single DMX frame.
+The Console page (see figure 8.2) allows to edit a track directly through the web-interface, however, a track does need to be a static scene; it should only contain a single DMX frame.
 If the track already contains more than one DMX frames and thus it is a dynamic track, then it can be made static by erasing it.
-The track can be edited by selecting the track in the table and then pressing the 'Open Console' button.
-This will automatically enable the 'Track Preview'

-checkbox so the content that is being edited in the Console page is also outputted live.
+The track can be edited by selecting the track in the table and then pressing the Open Console button.
+This will automatically enable the Track Preview checkbox so the content that is being edited in the Console page is also outputted live.